 Cost of living in Belarus

-Accommodation is affordable, along with public transport and groceries.
 Alcohol and clothing can be expensive, while the cost of schooling is on par with the rest of Europe.
 Overall, locals and expats in Belarus enjoy an above-average standard of living at a well-below-average cost.

-Families and children in Belarus
+Expat families and children in Belarus

 Belarus is littered with natural attractions and cultural destinations that are perfect for day trips or family getaways.
-Those who enjoy the outdoors will find plenty of opportunities for activities such as hiking, canoeing and fishing in the Belarusian countryside.
+Those who enjoy the outdoors will find plenty of opportunities for activities such as hiking, canoeing, and fishing in the Belarusian countryside.

 Climate in Belarus